 “For me and other families that cannot afford the high cost of kerosene, we had to resort to using firewood for our daily cooking.
 But thank God, the price of kerosene has been reduced through the Kero-Correct programme,’’ she said.

-Mrs Edith Johnson, the South-South Zonal Coordinator of the Kero-Correct programme, said: “The exercise is aimed at bringing kerosene at the regulated price to all nooks and crannies of the country in a three month-campaign.
+The South-South Zonal Coordinator of the Kero-Correct programme, Mrs Edith Johnson, said: “The exercise is aimed at bringing kerosene at the regulated price to all nooks and crannies of the country in a three month-campaign.